Responding to the Crisis in Ukraine

 OUR RESPONSE

-All Hands and Hearts has urgently deployed a team to Poland to support people at risk due to the violent invasion of Ukraine.
-Activated and inspired by the personal efforts of our co-founder Petra Nemcova and multiple members of our board who mobilized to support the transportation of unaccompanied minors at risk, we are leveraging our proven disaster response abilities to assist in this extraordinary event.
+We urgently deployed a team to Poland to support people at risk due to Russia’s violent invasion of Ukraine.
+Activated and inspired by the personal efforts of our co-founder Petra Nemcova and multiple members of our board who mobilized to support the transportation of unaccompanied minors at risk, we leveraged our proven disaster response abilities to assist in this extraordinary event.

 UPDATE: APRIL 22

 Since early March, All Hands and Hearts has worked closely with valued partners to support local efforts to respond to the Ukraine crisis.
-Raising more than $1.9 million dollars to date, we have connected organizations on the ground with much-needed resources including food, water, diapers and toys for orphanages, personal protective equipment for 80 people, audiovisual equipment, and three generators.
+Raising more than $1.9 million dollars to date, we have connected organizations on the ground with much-needed resources including food, water, diapers and toys for orphanages, personal protective equipment for 80 people, audiovisual equipment and three generators.
 We facilitated the purchase and transfer of 21 vehicles to be used to evacuate civilians, in addition to covering the cost of a further eight roundtrip evacuation trips from Lviv to Poland.
 We have also provided direct assistance with operating expenses for nonprofits involved in organizing the evacuation of over 20,000 people and accompanying anti-human trafficking work.

 All Hands and Hearts prides itself on rising to the occasion to help those in need.
 We are relieved that some of the expertise we have gained helping in disasters over the years allowed us to contribute to the people of Ukraine during this horrific time in history.
 As local capacity increases, we will wrap up these response efforts, encouraging those interested in further support to work directly with these amazing partners.